ABOUT US

 B.Agric Degree

-Applications for the B.Agric degree programme opens in April 2024 and closes on 31 July 2024.
+Applications for the B.Agric degree programme open in April and close on 31 July.
 All applications should be submitted electronically via the Stellenbosch University Online Application System.
 For enquiries, applicants should send an email to info@sun.ac.za or phone +27 21 808 9111.

 Click here for more information